|the 'real' Nucky|

-In other HBO News, confirming my dark fears, Game of Thrones is just like Boardwalk Empire and Rome before it, existing in the murky realm where all the violent sexual ravishings that have occurred off camera in every costume period movie made prior to 1970 finally explode from under their shaggy peat moss burial kilts and into their rutting medium shots.
-The go-to position in all these series (and Spartacus too, probably, I've not seen any of it) is doggy style, for maximum doggy-style shock-erotic value.
-On this dark channel, the strong survive and the strong don't woo, they bend their bride over and let fly while all their friends are still drooling in the corners like the no-good brothers in Ride the High Country if there were no courtly old gunfighters to save her.
+In other HBO News, confirming my dark fears, Game of Thrones is just like Boardwalk Empire and Rome before it, existing in the murky realm where all the violent sexual ravishings that have occurred off-camera in every costume period movie made prior to 1970 finally explode from under their shaggy peat moss burial kilts and into their rutting medium shots.
+The go-to position in all these HBO series is doggy style, for maximum doggy-style shock-erotic value.
+On this dark channel, the strong survive and the strong don't woo, they bend their bride over and let fly while all their friends are still drooling in the corners like the no-good brothers in Ride the High Country drooling over Marriette Hartley).
 God knows how these women ever managed to become lubricated.
 And as Leonard Maltin notes of Watchmen: "deliberately extreme violence and sexuality seems pointless in this stylized but overly long comic book saga."
 That could surely apply to every show HBO ever made.

 I don't mean to sound too militant feminist, but this raunchy HBO sudden shock sex stuff poses a problem for me because it is so well acted, so artfully and so skillfully rendered.
 What on the page is a lewd fantasy imagined in a bored virgin mind becomes a traumatizing 'adult' reality.
 It's not 'real' in a novel.
 The Thrones, like the violations in Girl with a Dragon Tattoo probably come off much less traumatic and degrading in the privacy of the printed page.
 The French know these things and as Acidemic's French correspondent Severine Benzimra writes: